vazovn/galaxy-dataporten-deployment/README.md

 ### Dataporten application

 You need to have the dataporten openid information ready.
+For development, you can do this yourself.
 On [https://dashboard.dataporten.no/](https://dashboard.dataporten.no/), you will need to register an application.
 After registering, you will find the Client ID and Secret ID under OAuth credentials.

 The important fields are: